ajclinto/memview/README.md

 ## Execution

-If you built the front and tool successfully, the following command should
+If you built the front end tool successfully, the following command should
 work:

     ./memview ls